Family Law FAQ

 When it comes to resolving family law matters, things can get very complicated and messy.
 The more you are informed and prepared for what is to come, the more likely your legal concerns will be resolved in an amicable manner.
 That is why our firm has provided this frequently asked questions section for you to review.
-If you don't see the answers you are looking for or have further questions, feel free to contact our Fort Myers family law attorneys at any time.

-What is involved in a
+What is involved in a divorce settlement?

 When a couple no longer wants to remain married, they will likely chose to pursue a divorce.
 While this may seem like a straightforward legal step, there are many factors that go into a divorce, especially if it has to be settled by the court.
 For example, if a couple cannot agree on a certain factor or one spouse refuses to cooperate, the divorce will be handled by the court.
 Here, factors like child custody, spousal support/alimony, child support, property division, visitation rights, and other issues must be decided.